How to Unjam a Paslode Nail Gun (IM350, IM360Ci, IM65, IM65A, IM50, PPN35Ci)

 A nail can become jammed when trying to find its way through the different grains of the two materials that you’re firing in to.
 Unfortunately there isn’t anything that can be done to prevent this.

-We hope you’ve found our guide on how to unjam a Paslode nail gun helpful and have been able to successfully clear it.
-If you’re unable to remove the jammed nail or your machine still isn’t working properly, then we’re here to help!
+We hope you’ve found our guide on how to unjam a Paslode nail gun helpful and you’ve been able to successfully clear the nail jam.
+If you’re unable to remove the jammed nail or your nailer still isn’t working properly, then we’re here to help!

 Get the latest news, special offers and up-coming events from Kelvin Power Tools delivered direct to your inbox.